kcrary/istari/docs/tactics.md

   Proves a goal of the form `x : A`, if the type of `x` is `A`.

+  + `eassumption`

+    Proves a goal of the form `[evar] : A` if there exists a hypothesis with type `A`.

+    This behavior is usually not desired if the evar is used elsewhere, so this is not part of the autotactic.
+It is intended for situations in which a lemma has just been applied that has a non-dependent antecedent represented using `forall` instead of `->`.
+(For example, a datatype iterator when the predicate does not depend on the identity of the iterated term.)

 - `rename /[hyp]/ /[name]/`